LeenBalkhi/Restaurant-Management-system/README.md

 # Restaurant Management System

-A graduation project implementing a Restaurant Management System using TypeScript, Node.js, and TypeORM.
+A graduation project implementing a Restaurant Management System using TypeScript, Node.js, TypeORM, and Python

 ## Overview

-This project is a backend application for managing restaurant operations, including order processing, menu management, and more.
-It leverages TypeScript and Node.js, with TypeORM for database interactions.
+This project is a backend application for managing restaurant operations, including order processing, Warehouse mnanagment and Recommendation systems.
+It leverages TypeScript and Node.js, with TypeORM for database interactions. and Tensorflow python for recommendation system

 ## Getting Started